 Project SEARCH is a one year Internship programme, based on an international model which originated in the Cincinnati Children’s Hospital in the USA, supporting young people with additional needs to gain skills and experience to go on to employment.

 Project SEARCH University of Aberdeen was launched in September 2013 and is hosted by the University (on our King’s College campus).
-It is delivered in partnership with North East Scotland College, Inspire (Partnership Through Life), Aberdeen City Council, Aberdeenshire Council, Skills Development Scotland and the Scottish Commission for Learning Disability (SCLD).

 The programme enables twelve Interns per year to receive support to undertake 3 work placements within the University, whilst studying to attain a vocational qualification.
 Upon graduation, the Interns receive support to source and sustain paid employment and to date, 68% of our graduates are now in employment within the Grampian area - nearly 10 times above the average employment rate for those with a learning disability who do not enter any type of post-school programme.